How to stay safe online

 Phishing is one of the most popular online scam methods in the world.
 A typical phishing scam involves impersonating a trusted person or company to trick a victim into giving up sensitive information.

-Phishing scams can be carried out via email, text, social media DM, and even over the phone.
+Phishing scams can be carried out via email, text, social media message and even over the phone.

 A phishing scammer may be looking for something as simple as a social media password, but could also be looking to gather lots of personal information for a more serious crime like identity theft.

-A typical phishing scam follows the steps below:
+A typical phishing scam looks something like this:

-1. The scammer sends an email to a potential victim.
-In the email, they pretend to be a trusted person, such as a social media staff member, bank employee, or similar.
+1. The scammer sends an email to a potential victim, pretending to be a trusted person like a social media staff member or from an organisation you trust, such as your bank.

-2. In this instance, the attacker sends a phony Instagram email stating the victim needs to log into an account to check a suspicious sign-in from an unregistered device.
-This adds a sense of urgency, prompting the victim to read further.
+2. They say you need to log into your account to check a suspicious sign-in from an unregistered device.
+This adds a sense of urgency.

-5. The URL provided by the scammer leads to a malicious webpage that is designed to record everything the victim types.
-When they type in their account username and password (believing they’re using the real login page), the scammer records it, and can now log into the victim’s account.
+4. The URL given by the scammer actually leads to a malicious webpage designed to record everything you type.
+When you type in your username and password, the scammer records it and can now log into your account.

-Scammers can use phishing to steal further sensitive data, make transactions, find more victims, and so on.
+Scammers can use phishing to steal further sensitive data, make payments, find more victims, and more.

 Fake and malicious websites